 Typography, when very well done, cannot only communicate the name of the features being labeled, but also the shape, size, location and importance of those features in respect to each other.
 Typographic maps demonstrate this by only using type to communicate the map's data.
 Like the figure below, typographic maps are usually reference maps, but they can also be thematic.
 See a thematic typographic map of surnames in the U.S. at National Geographic, where the size of the type represents the number of people in that state with that name, and the color symbolizes its origin.

 If you are interested in investigating typography, in general, further, Thinking with Type: A Critical Guide for Designers, Writers, Editors, & Students, 2nd ed. by Ellen Lupton is a straightforward text with many examples and tips.
 Lupton's website of the same name contains much of the book's content (minus the more contextual essays).

-If you are interested in more examples of well-designed maps (typographically and otherwise), consider The Atlas of Design, Volume One and/or Volume Two, in which several of the above examples are featured.
+If you are interested in more examples of well-designed maps (typographically and otherwise), consider The Atlas of Design, Volume One, Volume Two, and/or Volume Three in which several of the above examples are featured.

 Also, have you seen the feature-length movie, Helvetica?
 It is a suprisingly interesting documentary about the proliferation of the use of the Helvetica typeface, with commentary on modern culture and graphic design.